tempobet yeni adresi

 😊

-Marek: We are not in hurry.
+Marek: We are not in a hurry.
 We have our families, our jobs, and our problems - we have no rush to release albums every year.
 We do it when we feel that we have something interesting to show and musically say.
 This time it has lasted almost 5 years.
 But I was a bit more involved than Miłosz this time so I worked with myself a little faster ;-)

 Monstergod's music is in general, dark, nostalgic, and thought-provoking, but “Ozymandias” sounds like one of the darkest of your works so far.
 Did the circumstances (covid-19, isolation, and all its repercussions) influence the final content?
 What is the background behind the album?

-Marek: Yes, 2019 to 2021 period was terrible.
+Marek: Yes, the 2019 to 2021 period was terrible.
 As you said covid, darkness, isolation etc. When you create music, it’s not possible to do it without the context of your life and your experiences.
 This time I was more responsible for the final vision of the album than on the older albums - probably that’s why it’s more gloomy than ever before.

 When you sit to create new music – what is the process like in your case?
-Do you have a total concept in your mind, or do you go step by step?
-Do music and lyrics come together simultaneously, or is it one thing at a time?
+Do you have a total concept in your mind or do you go step by step?
+Do music and lyrics come together simultaneously or is it one thing at a time?

 Marek: It doesn’t work this way.
 We create music after that we try to find some lyrics for it.
 Sometimes we begin from a movie sample, like in Ozymandias song, and sometimes from playing the guitar like in Sundreams.
 We never have a concept from the very beginning but I feel that our songs form some kind of a story at the end.
 I really love to listen to Ozymandias as a whole.

 Tell me about your collab with Dariusz ‘Daray’ Brzozowski.
-What was his input, and how did it influence the final sound of 'Ozymandias”?
+What was his input and how did it influence the final sound of 'Ozymandias”?

 Marek: Daray is a great drummer and had a great influence on the final sound of Ozymandias.
 The idea to cooperate with him came up after talks with Filip Heinrich (Vesania, ex-Decapitated) who was responsible for the final fix of the album.
 I had drums created on a computer using live drums samples.
 Filip asked me to record the drums live in the studio so we called Daray and after a few minutes - we had a deal.
 Daray came to the studio for 2 days and recorded all the drums.
 It was magical to see how Daray and Filip work with each other.
 They know themselves since “1000” years and you feel this connection when they work together.